eevee/eev.ee/content/2020-02-01-old-css-new-css.markdown

 Meanwhile, the W3C had lost interest in HTML in favor of developing XHTML, an attempt to redesign HTML with the syntax of XML rather than SGML.

 (What on Earth is SGML, you ask?
 I don't know.
 Nobody knows.
-It's the grammer HTML was built on, and that's the only reason anyone has heard of it.)
+It's the grammar HTML was built on, and that's the only reason anyone has heard of it.)

 To their credit, there were some good reasons to do this at the time.
 HTML was generally hand-written (as it still is now), and anything hand-written is likely to have the occasional bugs.
 Browsers weren't in the habit of rejecting buggy HTML outright, so they had various error-correction techniques — and, as with everything else, different browsers handled errors differently.
 Slightly malformed HTML might appear to work fine in IE 6 (where "work fine" means "does what you hoped for"), but turn into a horrible mess in anything else.